On the 12th Day of Christmas … A Round-Up of Murders That Took Place on the Holiday

 A Star Wars Connection

 David and Roger Cooper plotted to poison Sameena Imam in 2014 through text messages coded with Star Wars phrases, the Mirror reported.
-She was having an affair with Roger, and although she believed that by 2015 they would be together publically, he didn’t want his wife to know about their relationship, Vice reported.
+She was having an affair with Roger, and although she believed that by 2015, they would be together publicly, he didn’t want his wife to know about their relationship, Vice reported.

 The brothers decided to kill Imam and spent months planning the murder.
 They first attempted to have David abduct her on December 12, exchanging messages like “Death Star Complete” and “Stay on target, you are expected Vader,” but the plan failed.
 Then, on Christmas Eve 2014, Roger and Imam arrived at David’s home in Leicester and David smothered her with a rag soaked in chloroform.

-David disposed of the poor woman’s body just hours after her death.
+David disposed of the woman’s body just hours after her death.
 After police were informed she was missing following Boxing Day, her car was found miles away from her body on January 4, 2015, Vice reported.
-Finally, after a tip from the public, her body was found and the brothers were arrested on suspicion of murder on January 7, 2014.
-On October 21, 2015, Roger and David were both found guilty of murder and are still sitting in jail.
+Finally, after a tip from the public, her body was found, and the brothers were arrested on suspicion of murder on January 7, 2014.
+On October 21, 2015, Roger and David were both found guilty of murder and sentenced to 30 years behind bars respectively.

 The Santa of Covina

 On Christmas Eve 2008, in Covina, California, Bruce Pardo went to his ex-wife’s family home a week after his divorce was finalized and began shooting, according to The 13th Floor.
 There were 25 people inside, and nine were killed.
-One of the most bizarre aspects of the Covina massacre?
-Pardo entered the home dressed in a Santa Claus suit.
+One of the most bizarre aspects of the Covina massacre was that Pardo entered the home dressed in a Santa Claus suit.

 The Christmas Killings